iluvjava/Python-JS-Csharp-ClusterFuck/Leetcode(Python)/README.md

 # Permutations.py
 - [Link to Leetcode](https://leetcode.com/problems/permutations-ii/)
 - The challenge is asking for a mutated kind of permutator
-- PSeudocode for a Injective Permutator:
+- Pseudocode for a Bijective Permutator:
     -
     ```
         For each of the element in the array